camilotejeiro/kicad_cat_library/rules.md

 If you need additional guidelines:

-2. Follow the KLC reference in every section, **but only if there are no rule conflicts (with my library rules)**.
+2. Follow the KLC reference in every section, **but only if there are no rule conflicts**.

 ## 0. Library Structure
 ---

 Component libraries are always categorized in generic-functional (for common low-pin count) and manufacturer-based parts, this makes component-reuse possible.

+* note that every generic directory (3d_packages, schematic_symbols and
+    land_patterns) must have a standards.txt file indicating the official standard used when building each generic part in the library.

 Here is a short example:

 ~~~
 kicad_library